Menu

 • You will also need clear medical evidence preferably from a consultant doctor explaining your incapacity and how this is linked to the child abuse you suffered.

 It is very difficult to negotiate a claim for lost earnings with the CICA.
-It is strongly recommended that you seek legal advice as the yearly award level is around £5000.
+It is strongly recommended that you seek legal advice as the yearly award level is around £6000 (linked to the level of SSP available in the UK).
 When you consider a victim of crime may not work for many years due to the harm cause, this is a considerable head of claim.

 Can you claim for other losses such as care costs?